elesalgueiro/Madrid-Traffic-Accidents/README.md

 The data used in this project is from Madrid Council Open Data.

+Data cleaning and exploratory analysis with Python.
+Data visualizations made in Tableau.

-Know more about this project and main insight checking this Tableau dashboard[here](https://public.tableau.com/app/profile/elena.salgueiro/viz/EDAaccidentes/Dashboard1) and you can also check the [final report]()
+Know more about thhe data checking this [Tableau dashboard](https://public.tableau.com/app/profile/elena.salgueiro/viz/EDAaccidentes/Dashboard1) and you also check the [final report](https://github.com/elesalgueiro/Madrid-Traffic-Accidents/blob/main/Final_Report.pdf) with main conclusions.